KCK pizza delivery driver killed protecting co-workers during armed robbery

 Police said workers in the back of the store heard a commotion upfront and hid in the freezer while Laron Briggs was confronted by possibly two men with guns.

-"My brother, he was the type of person that just to tell you to just be your own man stand up for what you believe in," said Briggs younger brother Raydale Briggs.
+"My brother, he was the type of person that just to tell you to just be your own man stand up for what you believe in," said Briggs' younger brother, Raydale Briggs.

 "I feel like my brother sacrificed his life at the store for the people that`s in the store.
 I think he save them people's lives.
 I know he saved them peoples lives.”

-A call at three in the morning shook this family to its core.
+A call at 3 a.m.
+Wednesday shook this family to its core.

 "When she told me Laron passed away, I just broke down," said Briggs' cousin Marsha Hooker.

-Briggs would have been 26-years-old in March and worked hard to succeed.
+Briggs would have been 26 years old in March and worked hard to succeed.
 Pizza Hut was his second job, his full-time gig was at a spice company.

 "Very sad, very hurt behind it, as he did not deserve this," Hooker said.
 "And you know, for him to try to work and make a living and a lot of guys they're not out there doing that.
 They forever took his life like that, he did not deserve to leave here."

-His grandmother said Briggs' joy was his family.
-Hanging out at home laughing with his seven siblings.
-His smile and quiet kindness is what this family will remember most
+His grandmother said Briggs' joy was his family, hanging out at home laughing with his seven siblings.
+His smile and quiet kindness is what this family will remember most.

 "Whenever he would come around he would just come and hug me you know?
 He gave me the biggest hug.
 I`m gonna miss all of that," Boykin said.

 Police are still looking for the suspects.
-If you have any information about who did this, please call the TIPS Hotline at 474-TIPS.
+If you have any information about who did this, please call the TIPS Hotline at 816-474-TIPS.
 It will not only help police but the family get justice for this senseless killing.